teq-niq/pingfed-automation/README.md

 - pingfed-automation\oidc-check\simple-oidc-check and
 - pingfed-automation\oidc-check\springboot.oidc.with.angular

-simple-oidc-check - is a roll your own example code project where the demo is done without using any library/framework.
+simple-oidc-check - is a roll your own example code project where the demo is done without using any library/framework for OIDC purpose in general.

 springboot.oidc.with.angular - here the demo is done using a spring boot angular code authorization code example.